-If you have ever suffered a sense of fear and distress, perhaps with little or no obvious reason as to why, it could be that you have suffered a panic attack.
+If you have ever suffered a sense of fear and distress, perhaps with little or no apparent reason as to why it could be that you have suffered a panic attack.
 It may be that you suddenly started sweating, began trembling, or perhaps your heart felt like it was going to beat itself right out of your chest.

 As humans, we often feel alone with our problems, as if no one else experiences the same difficulties.
 Though it may not be much consolation, panic attacks are more common than many think.

 In a world survey of nearly 143,000 people from 18 countries, it was found that 13.2% of people suffered panic attacks over their lifetime (1).
 They are more common in high-income countries.
 For example, in the United States, the prevalence of panic attacks was 27.3%.
 That’s one in every four people!